 Today, you can know the creator of the universe and trust that he knows you completely.
 God is trustworthy, because he is the author of truth.
 Truth is anything that agrees with what God has said in the Bible and what God has created.

 In his time on earth, Jesus reflected God’s compassion, mercy, and willingness to pursue the outcast and the overlooked.
 Jesus saw past people’s position, status, and condition and reached into their deepest brokenness with love and healing.

 John 14 talks about how your trust in God gives you a place in Jesus’ Body, the Church, because you’ve seen the Father.
-You have been given gifts and the Holy Spirit that enable you to join with other believers to reflect God to a hurting world.
+You have spiritual gifts and the Holy Spirit that enables you to join with other believers to reflect God to a hurting world.

 6 Jesus answered, “I am the way and the truth and the life.
 No one comes to the Father except through me.
 7 If you really know me, you will know my Father as well.
 From now on, you do know him and have seen him.”
 John 14:6-7

 Take a moment to express to God something you have not been able to tell anyone else.
 What is one thing you can do today to do his work and build up the church?

 Latest from the Blog

 Advertisements The great Shepherd, The Lord In Him I do not lack I rest in His presence in pastures green, and I am given the water of life Water refreshingContinue reading →